youngerfill/rabot/README.rst

   For a list of all variables defined by 'rabot_vars' and their values, see the source code of the script.

+  If you are a first-time user of rabot, you probably might want to edit this script to change the default values of some of the variables.

 randid
 ------
 ::

   Usage: randid [LENGTH]